Nihility-Ming/BWMCoverView/README.md

 ## LICENSE

-RESideMenu is available under the MIT license.
+`BWMCoverView` is available under the MIT license.

 ## Contact